Board-Folk/CPC464-2MINI/README.md

 ## Revisions

 The current version of the main board is v5.3, which uses the AMSGateArray Xilinx based gate array replacement linked to in the links section below.
+Thank you to all involved with that for this amazing project.
 Versions v4 and before require an original Amstrad 40010 or 40007 gate array (with adapter) for operation.
 Use of a 40007 somewhat impares operation especially regarding memory and other expansion compatiblity.
 Please see the readme file in each revisions folder for version specific information.

 ## Some Main Points